 Vector illustration and chunky lower case type make for the new look reductive graphics adorning McDonald’s take away packaging.
 Created by Leo Burnett design agancy in Chicago, (I’m currently unsure if this packaging has made it to the UK yet), it appears to be another opportunity missed.

 I think it’s fair to say that McDonald’s has an image problem.
 Well, it has many image problems actually, but I’m specifically talking about the one that glares at us all from roadside gutters and courtryside hedgerows.
-Any repeat visitors to Dubdog will know that I’m talking litter, a particular bugbear of mine.
+Any repeat visitors to my other blog, Dubdog, will know that I’m talking litter, a particular bugbear of mine.
 The world over, McDonald’s is the top brand, or one of the top brands, found on fast food litter, (see this report from Australia, and this from the USA, and this by the UK’s Keep Britian Tidy).
 I first noticed it some 14 years ago and it prompted my McJunk project.
 McJunk was an exploration into the relationship between graphic design and disposable culture through a photographic study of McDonald’s litter.

 Discovering this new McDonald’s packaging today prompted me to hunt around the Internet for current research into littering and I found some key reports by Keep Britain Tidy, ( * links at bottom of post).
 In these I came across two specific points of interest that relate to my own graphic design related research: